artsiomkorzun/1brc-walkthrough/Walkthrough.md

 * 22-24  - max
 * 24-128 - station

-Each entry has 128-byte length.
+Each entry has a 128-byte length.
 It fits into two 64-byte cache lines.
 If station length <= 40 it fits into one cache line.
 Each entry of the main dataset fits into 1 cache line, 413 cache lines in total, which fits in L1 cache completely.
 The map capacity is 128 * 64 KB = 8 MB.
 Not a big deal, we only traverse the whole map at the end when merging.